 This clause is sometimes difficult to get a brand to agree on.
 A virality clause says that if the post goes viral, the creator is entitled to a certain dollar amount per a certain number of views in addition to the agreed-upon flat-rate payment.

 If you want to learn more about the legal aspects of your UGC business check out Creator Legal - they're a professional legal team helping creators protect themselves and build their business the right way.
+You can download their UGC contract template from here.

 Once your UGC contract template is ready, you can then focus on finding brand deals and scaling your business.
-If you need tips on how to find brand partnerships check out our previous article "How To Find UGC Collabs" and browse our UGC Brand Deals Hub to learn about the best platforms for UGC collaborations. Β
+If you need tips on how to find brand partnerships check out our previous article "How To Find UGC Collabs" and browse our UGC Brand Deals Hub to learn about the best platforms for UGC collaborations.

 In conclusion, creating a user-generated content (UGC) contract template can provide you with a clear and structured agreement that protects your creator rights, while also setting expectations and guidelines for your brand partnership.
 By including key clauses like content ownership, usage rights, and compensation, you'll ensure a mutually beneficial relationship.
 Each agreement should be customized to fit the specific needs of both parties involved.
 By having a well-defined contract in place, you can feel more protected and focus on creating great content for brands.